 We’ll have to add the GND reconciliation service:

 Collapse the drawer on the left hand side by clicking the newly added service.
 As our list for reconciliation consists solely of personal names, we now select

-After reconciliation, we can inspect not automatically matched candidates by clicking their name:
+After reconciliation, we can inspect candidates that have not been automatically matched by clicking or hovering over (depending on your OpenRefine version) their name:

 This brings up a preview, with the option to match them: